-All students need a safe, supportive atmosphere in which they can learn, including students that are lesbian, gay, bisexual, or transgender (LGBT).
-Unfortunately, bullying, harassment, and discrimination against LGBT students occurs often in our schools.
-As these students face verbal and physical harassment; educators, policy makers, parents, and other students are hampered by the lack of quality information and resources to protect LGBT students.
+All students need a safe, supportive atmosphere in which they can learn, including students that are lesbian, gay, bisexual, transgender, queer or questioning (LGBTQ).
+Unfortunately, bullying, harassment, and discrimination against LGBTQ students occurs often in our schools.
+In fact, 82% of transgender youth report that they feel unsafe at school1 and 74.1% of LGBTQ students were verbally bullied in the past year because of their sexual orientation2.
+As these students face verbal and physical harassment, educators, policy makers, parents, and other students are often hampered by the lack of quality information and resources to protect LGBTQ students.

-However, over the past several years, Iowa has made significant progress in helping create safer schools for LGBT students.
-Iowa became the 10th state in the nation to pass a comprehensive Safe Schools Law that protects ALL students in 2007.
-Including the Safe Schools Law was the extension of the Civil Rights law which protects LGBT school staff members from discrimination.
+Iowa has made significant progress in helping create safer schools for LGBT students.
+In 2007, Iowa became the 10th state in the nation to pass a comprehensive Safe Schools Law that protects ALL students.
+Including the Safe Schools Law was the extension of the Civil Rights law which protects LGBTQ school staff members from discrimination.
 Governor Culver, Lt.
 Governor Judge, and legislative leaders all made historic passage of these laws a reality.

 The fight for the Safe Schools Law was not an easy battle.
-Iowa Safe Schools worked for five years hosting community forums across the state and talking to leaders one on one about the importance of protecting all students.
+Founded in 2002, Iowa Safe Schools worked for five years by hosting community forums across the state and talking to leaders one on one about the importance of protecting all students.
 These forums led to movements in many Iowa communities to pass protections on the basis of sexual orientation and gender identity.